How to scrap a car: top tips

 Check out online auctions

-Even if you don’t want to sell your car’s parts, someone else may do.
+Even if you don’t want to sell your car’s parts, someone else might.
 Have a look at eBay and other auction sites, as the ‘spares or repair’ market is in rude health.
-You may also get more money from selling your car online, but make sure you declare if it’s an MoT failure or unroadworthy when you list it.
+You may also get more money from selling your car online but make sure you declare if it’s an MOT failure or unroadworthy when you list it.
+An auction with no reserve could be a great way of getting rid of a car.

 Get your paperwork in order